SymfonyCasts/symfony7/sfcasts/deleting-entities.md

 For the name, use `app:ship:remove`.
 This created a new command class.

-In your IDE, open `src/Command/ShipRemoveCommand.php`.
+Open it! `src/Command/ShipRemoveCommand.php`.
 The maker added some boilerplate code for us.
-First, update the description to `Delete a starship`.
+Update the description to `Delete a starship`.
 In the constructor, we need to inject two things: `private ShipRepository $shipRepo` and `private EntityManagerInterface $em`.
 Whenever you need to _find_ or _fetch_ entities, use the repository.
 When you need to _manage_ entities, like persisting, updating, or deleting, use the entity manager, or "EM" for short.

-In the `configure()` method, remove this `addOption()` call.
+In the `configure()` method,`addOption()`.
 For `addArgument()`, change the name to `slug`, set `InputArgument::REQUIRED`, and update the description to `The slug of the starship`.

 Down in `execute()`, replace this `$arg1 =` with `$slug = $input->getArgument('slug')`.

-Now, we need to find the ship by this slug.
-Every entity repository has the perfect method for this.
-Write `$ship = $this->shipRepo->findOneBy()`.
-Inside, pass an array where the key is the property to search on and the value is the value to search that field
+Next, we need to find the ship by this slug.
+Each entityrepository already has the perfect method for this.
+Write `$ship = $this->shipRepo->findOneBy()` passing an array where the key is the property to search on and the value is the value to search
 for: `['slug' => $slug]`.
 When using these out-of-the-box find methods, Doctrine _automatically_ escapes the values, so you don't need to worry about SQL injection attacks.